rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 500 px
    :align: center

 The first 3 principal axes support together about 70% of the total inertia.
 Most excentric and different in their respective rating opinions appear, on the first principal axis with 27.2% inertia, the conservative daily press against labour and public press.
 On the second principal axis with 23.7.7% inertia, it is the people press versus the cultural critical press.
-And, on the third axis with still 19.3% inertia, the written medias appear opposed to the radio media.
+And, on the third axis with still 19.3% inertia, the written media appear opposed to the radio media.

 Exploring the *better rated*  and the *as well as rated* opinions